libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 in plain text, but this is not a weakening of securiy posture.
 In the fuure when [ECH] is ready the muxer info can be protected too.

-The early data in Noise handshake is encrypted so that the muxer info carried over is protected.
+The early data in Noise handshake is only sent afer the peers establish a shared key, in the second and third handshake messages in the XX pattern.
+So the early data is encrypted and the muxer info carried over is protected.
 These is no security weakening in this case either.

 ## Protocol coupling